Runabout (series): Development and localization

-Titles
+Games

 Runabout 3: Neo Age

-Released only in Japan and Europe, this third follow-up for the PlayStation 2 offers just one city, the city of New York.
+Released only in Japan and Europe, this third follow-up for the PlayStation 2 offers just one city, New York.
 The graphics were improved over those of the previous game.
 Alterations included improved reflections and character animations, and generally higher polygon counts on the game's vehicle, as well as character and object models.
-The game featured sections where the player was required to drift crash to get "Drift Crash Points."
+The game featured sections where the player was required to drift crash to get "Drift Crash Points".
 There were also vehicle-jumping distance and speed records.